According to Wikipedia,

 Connecticut College is known for it's academic work in the following disciplines:

-Connecticut College's most influential alumni faculty include professors and professionals in the fields of Psychology, Literature, and Communications.
+Connecticut College's most influential alumni faculty include professors and professionals in the fields of Psychology, Literature, and Sociology.
 Here are some of Connecticut College's most famous alumni: